Unknownplanet40/MySQL-Auto-Repair-Script/README.md

 ### Author: **Unknowplanet40**
     “Because sometimes we break it just to fix it better.”

-#### Note:
+# Disclaimer
+Use this script at your own risk.
+Always ensure you have backups of your data before running repair operations.
+The author is not responsible for any data loss or damage caused by the use of this script.

     I'm just a beginner in PowerShell and scripting, so if you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request on GitHub!
 Your feedback is greatly appreciated! 😊